tarantool/cartridge-cli/README.md

     --daemonize / -d    Start in background
 ```

-It starts a `tarantool` instance with enforced env-vars.
+It starts a `tarantool` instance with enforced environment variables.

-With the `--daemonize` option it also waits until the app's main script is finished.
+With the `--daemonize` option, it also waits until the app's main script is finished.

 ```
 TARANTOOL_INSTANCE_NAME